 Unlike some cities, Pilot Point isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Pilot Point are a mix of both white- and blue-collar jobs.
-Overall, Pilot Point is a city of sales and office workers, service providers, and managers.
-There are especially a lot of people living in Pilot Point who work in sales jobs (18.20%), management occupations (14.66%), and office and administrative support (9.05%).
+Overall, Pilot Point is a city of sales and office workers, service providers, and production and manufacturing workers.
+There are especially a lot of people living in Pilot Point who work in office and administrative support (14.04%), management occupations (9.22%), and sales jobs (8.87%).

 Being a small city, Pilot Point does not have a public transit system used by locals to get to and from work.

-The per capita income in Pilot Point in 2018 was $24,707, which is middle income relative to Texas and the nation.
-This equates to an annual income of $98,828 for a family of four.
+The per capita income in Pilot Point in 2018 was $25,406, which is middle income relative to Texas, and lower middle income relative to the rest of the US.
+This equates to an annual income of $101,624 for a family of four.
 However, Pilot Point contains both very wealthy and poor people as well.

-Pilot Point is a very ethnically-diverse city.
+Pilot Point is an extremely ethnically-diverse city.
 The people who call Pilot Point home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Pilot Point residents report their race to be White, followed by Native American.
+The greatest number of Pilot Point residents report their race to be White, followed by Black or African-American.
 Pilot Point also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 21.53% of the city’s residents.
-Important ancestries of people in Pilot Point include German, Irish, English, French, and Dutch West Indian.
+People of Hispanic or Latino origin account for 32.06% of the city’s residents.
+Important ancestries of people in Pilot Point include German, Irish, English, French, and Brazilian.